bijanbina/Elastic2025/README.md

 ## 🤝 Support and Contribution

-If you find a bug you can easily fix it using the browser inspector and editing the corresponding CSS file.
-If you like your fix to be merge into the mainstream please don’t hesitate to create [a pull request on the GitHub page](https://github.com/bijanbina/Elastic2025/pulls) and if it matches our style, it will be merged.
+Found a bug?
+Fix it by editing the CSS file.
+If you like to merge it with mainstream, create a [pull request](https://github.com/bijanbina/Elastic2025/pulls).

-Notice a bug but you don’t have time to fix it?
-Please consider donating with following button.
-That let us have more time and we spending it on fixing these bugs.
+Notice a bug but you don’t have time?
+Donate with following button.
+That let us have time to fix these bugs.
 Thanks!

 <a href="https://www.paypal.com/donate/?hosted_button_id=N9LJWC4WH8ZJC">
 <img src="https://villageatithaca.org/wp-content/uploads/2020/03/paypal-donate-button.png" height="200" width="200">